sarahstrong314/MCR3U/4 - Exponential Functions/3 - Exponential Growth.md

 To solve problems involving predicting how much something grows after a period of time, all we have to do is model it as a function and plug in the desired value for the independent variable.

 A common application of exponential growth is bacteria population.
 Different bacteria grow exponentially by different factors.
 If there are 100 of a certain kind of bacteria that triples every two minutes, its growth can be modelled with the function $f(x) = 100(3)^\frac{x}{2}$, where $x$ is the number of minutes.

+1. A type of bacteria grows so that it quadruples in number every day.
+A sample has an initial population of 50.
+What will the population of the sample be after 1 month?

+2. A small town has a population of 2000.
+If it has a constant growth rate of 8% per year, what will its population be after 10 years?